snakey1980/githubpages/content/posts/secret-santa.md

         return list
     }

-This is a (Fisher-Yates shuffle)[https://en.wikipedia.org/wiki/Fisher–Yates_shuffle].
+This is a [Fisher-Yates shuffle](https://en.wikipedia.org/wiki/Fisher–Yates_shuffle).
 My attempts to adapt it didn't end well and it seems this is a [tricky problem](https://stackoverflow.com/questions/7279895/shuffle-list-ensuring-that-no-item-remains-in-same-position).
 One failed attempt led me to the following:

     fun derange(n: Int, random: Random) : List<Int> {
         val list = (1..n).toMutableList()